Daniel-ZA/CDK-Abstractions-EscapeHatches/README.md

 ## Abstraction

-Abstraction is used to hide background details or any unnecessary implementation about the data so that users only see the required information [1].
+[Abstraction](https://www.educative.io/answers/what-is-abstraction-in-programming) is used to hide background details or any unnecessary implementation about the data so that users only see the required information.

-> A prime example of abstraction is the VPC construct [2]:
+> A prime example of abstraction is the [VPC](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ec2.Vpc.html) construct:

     const vpc = new ec2.Vpc(this, 'TheVPC', {
       ipAddresses: IpAddresses.cidr('10.0.0.0/16'),